AllStarLink/ASL3-Manual/docs/config/extensions_conf.md

 # extensions.conf
-`extensions.conf` (`/etc/asterisk/extensions.conf`) contains the “dial plan” of Asterisk.
+`extensions.conf` (`/etc/asterisk/extensions.conf`) contains the “dialplan” of Asterisk.
 It is your master plan of control or execution flow for all of its operations.
 It controls how incoming connections get routed to `app_rpt` and is used for outgoing autopatch connections via various channels and VoIP termination providers.

-Since ALS3 runs Asterisk on the backend, if you want to make changes to this file, you should familiarize yourself with how Asterisk dial plans work, their syntax, and their function.
-There is plenty of documentation available on the Internet about Asterisk dial plans.
+Since ALS3 runs Asterisk on the backend, if you want to make changes to this file, you should familiarize yourself with how Asterisk dialplans work, their syntax, and their function.
+There is plenty of documentation available on the Internet about Asterisk dialplans.

 We will cover the basics here in how the information in the default ASL3 `extensions.conf` relates to node operations.